bisexual

 bisexual englanniksi

-1. Sexually attracted to both same-gendered and different-gendered partners.
+1. Experiencing both heterosexual and homosexual attraction.
 Similar to pansexual

 2. (syn)